Logo

 Q: Between Pinning Fire and Inspiring Barrage, which one is the better pick?

-A: It is a question of damage vs. survivability.
-Pinning Fire is still a good power boost, but the breathing room Inspiring Barrage provides while out in the open is unmatched by any other blessing in the game.
-It effectively removes non-elite shooters as a threat and can save your life while cornered and alone.
-Because of the hyper fire rate, and the nerf to Pinning Fire, Blaze Away is now the best in slot blessing for damage.
-If you feel that you still have issues managing your Toughness, or simply enjoy the immense quality-of-life Inspiring Barrage provides, keep Blaze Away and swap Pinning Fire instead.
+A: Pinning Fire is still a good power boost, but the breathing room Inspiring Barrage provides while out in the open is unmatched by any other blessing in the game.
+It effectively removes non-elite shooters as a threat and can save your life in situations that would normally be guaranteed death.
+The blessing is in fact so impactful, it should be considered the primary reason for ever choosing the Autopistol over the still extremely OP Zarona Revolver.

 Q: What about Powderburn?
 I heard this is really good now that it gives a damage bonus.